benkozi/CECE/combo-test-runner/design/feat/20260708-1616-add-descriptive-stats.md

 - i'd recommend using pandas to create the output csv files
 - use distributed dask compute for the statistics calculations
 - for the combo-test-runner test you can write a temporary netcdf file matching output from a driver run
+- use pydantic models as opposed to dataclasses